The EU Medical Device Regulation (MDR) was the most significant regulatory change in Europe in over 20 years.

-The new EU MDR is enforceable by law by EU member states so therefore it is essential that medical device manufactures are prepared and in compliance.
+The new EU MDR is enforceable by law by EU member states so therefore it is essential that medical device manufacturers are prepared and in compliance.

-11 Key Changes to the EU Medical Device Regulation are summarised below:
+11 Key Changes to the EU Medical Device Regulation (update summary)

 Unique Device Identification (UDI) System (Article 27, Annex VI)